Innovation, Design, Entrepreneurship, and Artistry

 We welcome inquiries from outside partners - companies, nonprofits, agencies, and more - who would benefit from working with a team of students to generate insight on a complex issue affecting your organization or to advance a project needing innovative new ideas or perspectives.
 The IDEA Lab team can help find faculty and courses to work with you.
 Please contact IDEA Lab director Maureen Linker for more information.

 The IDEA Lab is an initiative of the UM-Dearborn Office of the Provost.
 It is the product of a yearlong collaborative development process among faculty across campus.

-Maureen Linker, Professor of Philosophy and Interim Library Director, directs the IDEA Lab.
+Maureen Linker, Professor of Philosophy and Library Director, directs the IDEA Lab.
 Librarians from the Mardigian Library provide research support and student coaching.